AseiSugiyama/lab_sample_pipelines/README.md

 ## KFP SDK

 Penguin classification pipeline with KFP SDK.
-To try to run this pipeline, check [this document]().
+To try to run this pipeline, check [this document](kfp/README.md).

 ## TFX SDK

+- TBD